This short video will explain what electric vehicles are and the benefits of driving one instead of a petrol or diesel equivalent.

-- A maximum of £2,500 provided the car has CO2 emissions of less than 50g/km and can travel at least 112km (70 miles) without any emissions at all.
+- Up to a maximum of £1,500 provided the car has zero tailpipe CO2 emissions and can travel at least 112km (70 miles) without any emissions at all.

 The grant is automatically deducted from the retail price when an eligible vehicle is purchased, so there is no additional paperwork to complete.

 Electric vans are becoming increasingly popular and can be a great choice for private and public sector fleets.

 A guide on adopting electric vehicles for your organisation to save money and reduce carbon emissions.Blog

 Electric vehicle technology has quickly developed in recent times yet limits of early technology are still named as issues today.